kopinits/spring-boot-mybatis/README.md

 # spring-boot-mybatis
-A simple Spring-Boot rest application with mybatis
+A simple Spring-Boot rest application with mybatis using annotation

 To run: